Brexit import goods into GB from EU; customs and VAT

 If you have deferred the customs declarations, you must first update your own import records ready for when you do complete the declarations (1 July 2021 deadline).
 Then complete the supplementary declaration – or have your customs intermediary do so.

-Prior to the movement, the EORI number is used with the CFSP EIDR UK registration system for the simplified and deferment of customs declaration and tariff payments.
+Prior to the movement, the EORI number is used with the CFSP EIDR UK registration system for the simplification and deferment of customs declaration and tariff payments.
 This should automatically include the goods movement in new Goods Vehicle Movement Service (GVMS) service.
 The GVMS then generates a Goods Movement Reference which the driver will need to board the ferry or Eurostar to GB.

 The importer of record into GB completes the final import entry (up to 30 June 2021 option if using CFSP EIDR).
+Any customs duties are paid via the duties deferment account.

 11. Prepare UK Intrastat declarations